MICHIGAN FLIPPERS PINBALL LEAGUE

 How to Join

 Just walk down into Pinball Pete’s Ann Arbor.
-You’ll see a group of pinball players warming up; ask any of them where you can join the league and they’ll point you to Ryan or Cindy.
+You’ll see a group of pinball players warming up in the basement; ask any of them where you can join the league and they’ll point you to Ryan or Cindy.
 It’s intimidating to walk up to strangers, but we promise that everybody is friendly!

 MFPL Overview